2m/2m.github.io/blog/2010-05-24-coders-start-your-ides/index.md

 This week was spent implementing charts for the query results.
 As mentioned in my latest blog post I implemented rendering charts for the query results in two formats.

-The branch that I am working on is available [here](https://demo.phpmyadmin.net/gsoc-blinky/).
+The branch that I am working on is available [in this repository](https://demo.phpmyadmin.net/gsoc-blinky/).
 Unfortunately charts are broken there, even they work on my local web server.
 I have yet to find what is wrong.

 This week was a very short week for us Lithuanians.
 On Thursday and Friday we have celebrated mid-summer which is a national holiday here.
 I will be taking the next week off because I will attend at social experiment.